opendatacube/geobase/readme.md

 ## base/builder

-- Based on `buildack-deps:bionic`
+- Based on `buildack-deps:focal` (Ubuntu 20.04)
-- Builds PROJ, GEOS and GDAL from source
+- Builds LERC, KEA and GDAL from source
 - Contains lots of dev libs to enable compilation of common python modules that call out to C/C++
-- least changing layer
+- Least changing layer

 Folder structure: